Quick Answer

 For a 10-year marriage, that means roughly 4 years of maintenance.
 For a 15-year marriage, roughly 9 years.
 For marriages of 20 years or longer, the court has discretion to order support that mirrors the length of the marriage or continues indefinitely.

-Types of Maintenance Awards
+Types of Spousal Maintenance Awards

 Illinois courts issue four types of maintenance designations under 750 ILCS 5/504(b-4.5).
 Fixed-term maintenance has a specific end date after which no further payments are owed.
 Indefinite maintenance has no designated termination date and continues until the court modifies or terminates it under Section 510.
 Reviewable maintenance is ordered for a specific term but is subject to court review at the end of that period.
 Reserved maintenance preserves the court’s right to award support later without ordering payments immediately.